Ryan Lerminiaux CCE, CCFP

 Director of Operations

-Mr. Lerminiaux is a Certified Computer Examiner (CCE) and has extensive field experience in the areas of digital forensics, e-discovery, and incident response.
+Mr. Lerminiaux is a Certified Computer Examiner (CCE) and has extensive field experience in the areas of computer forensics, e-discovery, and incident response.
 Mr. Lerminiaux has forensically collected over 1,700 pieces of electronic media and has a great deal of experience working with everything from damaged cell phones and tablets to large multi-terabyte servers.

 He has worked on cases involving hundreds of computers as well as managed cases for small law firms and solo-practitioners.
 Mr. Lerminiaux has also worked on multiple cases involving government agencies such as the Department of Education (DOE), Securities and Exchange Commission (SEC), the Department of Defense (DOD), and the National Transportation Safety Board (NTSB).
-Mr. Lerminiaux is well-versed in the leading digital forensics and e-discovery tools.
+Mr. Lerminiaux is well-versed in the leading computer forensics and e-discovery tools.
 He has the skill and ability to oversee and perform every aspect of an investigation, from forensic duplication to load file creation to e-discovery planning.

 Besides his day-to-day activities as a Director, Mr. Lerminiaux is an accomplished public speaker and author.
 He has given presentations for major universities such as American University Washington College of Law and Michigan State University, as well as law firms and others legal associations such as the Oakland County (MI) and Anne Arundel County (MD) Bar Associations.
-Mr. Lerminiaux often blogs on issues relating to industry practices and procedures as well as cutting edge techniques in the field of digital forensics.
+Mr. Lerminiaux often blogs on issues relating to industry practices and procedures as well as cutting edge techniques in the field of computer forensics.
 Apart from blogging, Mr. Lerminiaux has written articles and presentations for industry leaders such as Law.com, Lawline.com, Litigation Support Today, and the American Bar Association.

 When Mr. Lerminiaux is not managing cases or writing, he is working on marketing campaigns and meeting potential clients.
 Mr. Lerminiaux understands the importance of networking and reaching out to organizations that can benefit from the services of Atlantic Data Forensics, Inc. He regularly creates meetings with new law firms and businesses as well as weeklong business development trips throughout the country.
 Mr. Lerminiaux is always looking to network clients if he sees the possibility for a mutually beneficial relationship.

-Before immersing himself in the digital forensics field Mr. Lerminiaux was a student at Michigan State University.
+Before immersing himself in the computer forensics field Mr. Lerminiaux was a student at Michigan State University.
 Mr. Lerminiaux holds a Bachelor of Arts degree in Criminal Justice from Michigan State University.
 Mr. Lerminiaux’s background in criminal justice gives him an edge in the areas of evidence collection, documentation, and criminal law.

 PROFESSIONAL EXPERIENCE TIMELINE